Information

 Habitat Loss

-Habitats within the sanctuary continue to change from natural disasters and direct human interventions such as illegal construction, logging, and overharvest of forest products.
+Habitats within the corridor continue to change from natural disasters and direct human interventions such as illegal construction, logging, and overharvest of forest products.

 Waste Management